lcalisto/workshop-spatial-graphql/README.md

   exp bigint
 );
 ```
-Next can create the function which will actually return the token JWT as follows
+Next can create a **Custom mutation** which will actually return the token JWT as follows

 ```sql
 create function app_public.authenticate(